codesungrape/r3f-basics/README.md

+### Tech Stack

+- Vite, React and JavaScript, Three.js and React-Three-Fiber
+- In order to build a protype fast, I used vinalla JS, Vite React template.
+In production, I would use TypeScript.
+- Testing hasnt been enabled, but if conract received, I would use appropriate testing libraries like Jest, Playwright, 3D testing library, etc.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.